dottjt/refactor-me/README.md

 - Create etensive fixture files of all the different available products.
 - Implement test coverage i.e. NYC, as well as set testing thresholds.
 - Write tests specific to the route validation (although technically they're tested via the integration testing).
+- Rewrite the way secrets/environments are being handled, perhaps with dotenv-flow to handle multiple environments, or use some sort of external service.
+- Create a bash scripts folder to handle more complex flows, rather than jamming everything into the package.json.
 - Add some form of rate limiting with a Redis cache.
 - Add additional JSDoc annotations.
+- Get Docker test output to show colours.
+- Make it either `dev` or `development` not both.

 ## Discovered Errors